Mayor Richard J. Berry, City of Albuquerque

 Mark Lautman is a founding director of the Community Economics Lab, a private not-for-profit think tank that innovates new approaches to economic development to work in a labor and capital constrained economy.
 His consulting business, Lautman Economic Architecture, LLC, works with community leaders to transform community economies and elevate the professional practice of economic and workforce development.
 Mr. Lautman has three decades of experience as a professional economic developer and has designed and managed four economic development programs having procured more than 80 corporate locations, accounting for more than 15,000 new jobs, 6 million square feet of industrial space and $11 billion dollars in new investment.
 Most recently, he was Vice President of Economic Development at Mesa del Sol where his business unit was responsible for recruiting Albuquerque Studios, Schott Solar, Fidelity Investments and several others.
 Mark’s recent consulting projects include Spaceport America, Live Work New Mexico, Artesia Chamber of Commerce, San Juan County, Cibola County, Rio Rancho Economic Development Corporation, WorkKeys Based Labor Market Model, New Mexico EB5 Regional Center, OKC Land Inventory Analysis, and Ft.
 Bayard masterplan.
 Mr. Lautman is the author of a new book When the Boomers Bail: A Community Economics Survival Guide.
 He graduated from the University of New Mexico in economics, architecture, and geography, and is a former Peace Corps volunteer.

 Dr. Sandra S. Liu joined Purdue University as a faculty member in 2001 and is currently a professor in the Department of Consumer Science and director of Center for Global Urban Sustainability.
-After attaining her Ph.D. in Higher Education Policy from University of London, Sandra continued her training of planning and managing EMBA programs at the Kellogg Graduate School of Management, Northwestern University.
-She also has a MBA from Pepperdine University, MS in both Preventive Medicine and Pharmacology from the Ohio State University, and a Bachelor’s Degree in Pharmacy from Taipei Medical College (Taiwan).
-Prior to becoming an academic in 1990, Dr. Liu had extensive experiences in the pharmaceutical industry in the capacities of research and development, clinical research, and sales and marketing.
+After attaining her Ph.D. in Higher Education Policy from the University of London, Sandra continued her training of planning and managing EMBA programs at the Kellogg Graduate School of Management, Northwestern University.
+She also has an MBA from Pepperdine University, MS in both Preventive Medicine and Pharmacology from the Ohio State University, and a Bachelor’s Degree in Pharmacy from Taipei Medical College (Taiwan).
+Prior to becoming an academic in 1990, Dr. Liu has extensive experience in the pharmaceutical industry in the capacities of research and development, clinical research, and sales and marketing.
 The geographical areas under her auspices included the national US market and a number of Asian territories, including Korea, China, Taiwan, Hong Kong, the Philippines, Singapore, Malaysia, Thailand, and Indonesia.
-Dr. Liu has been an author of many books, including two that were written with Philip Kotler, the master of marketing, and their Chinese version were published in China.
+Dr. Liu has been an author of many books, including two that were written with Philip Kotler, the master of marketing, and their Chinese version was published in China.
 Dr. Liu has also been active in conducting consultancy and executive training programs in Asia, Europe, and the US, such as 3M (Hong Kong), China Hospital Association and Bayer Healthcare (China), Wishard Health Services (US), and Ascension Health (US).
 Her current research focuses on business modeling and the strategic marketing issues for startups and transforming organizations

 Steve McKee, President, McKee Wallwork + Company